OriolOriolOriol/LELANTO/README.md

 ```
 python3 -m pip install colorama
 python3 -m pip install tabulate

+On config.py you must change IP of the server
 ```
-Besides you can run a server on Linux where there are PowerView,PowerUp and Mimikatz.
-On *config.py* you must change IP of the server
+Besides you can run a server on Linux where there are PowerView,PowerUp and Mimikatz file.

 ## How to run?